kamailio/kamailio-wiki/docs/features/new-in-6.1.x.md

 - added `coreparam[iuid]` to set a string instance unique id
 - added `$iuid` variable - return the instance unique id value
 - `log_prefix_mode` value `2` to use faked request for non-sip logging
-- parameter to add extra value to via branch
+- internal api parameter to add extra value to via branch
 - use process shared pthread mutexes for arm64
 - use stdatomic for arm64
 - added sha3 implementation